 Your Directors draw attention of the members to Note no. 27 of Standalone financialstatements which sets out disclosures on related parties and transactions entered intowith the said parties.

 Particulars of Loans Guarantees Investments and Securities

-Full particulars of loans given investments made guarantees given and securitiesprovided along with the purposes for which the loans or guarantees or securities areproposed to be utilised by the recipient(s) thereof are provided in Note nos.
-13 and 14 ofstandalone financial statements.
+Full particulars of loans given investments made guarantees given and securitiesprovided along with the purposes for which the loans or guarantees or securities areproposed to be utilized by the recipient(s) thereof are provided in Note nos.
+6 7 and 26of standalone financial statements.

 Matters Related to Directors and Key Managerial Personnel: